pike13inc/reporting_api_example/README.md

 ### Revenue by franchise

 Order all franchises by their total revenue.
-Also includes total payments, refunds, and discounts.
+Also includes total payments and taxes paid.

 #### Request
 ```